qijianpeng/awesome-edge-computing/README.md

 No internet connection is required, everything is done locally on the edge device itself.
 Further, multiple edge devices can create a distributed AIoT network.

+- [BranchyNet](https://github.com/kunglab/branchynet): Fast inference via early
+exiting from deep neural networks.
+The architecture allows prediction results for a large portion of test samples to exit the network early via these branches when samples can already be inferred with high confidence.

 - [DDNN](https://github.com/kunglab/ddnn):  distributed deep neural networks
 (DDNNs) over distributed computing hierarchies, consisting of the cloud, the edge (fog) and end devices.
 While being able to accommodate inference of a deep neural